 In 1940, his first full season, he had a 12-10 record, and on October 27 of that year married Katherine Connolly, his high school sweetheart.
 (The couple would have three children.)
 Borowy was the best pitcher in camp at spring training in 1941.
 He allowed only one run in 17 innings and seemed a sure bet to make the Yankees' staff.
 But when the club left St. Petersburg to barnstorm their way north, Borowy lost his touch, and manager Joe McCarthy sent him back to Newark.

 The Yankees expected Lindell to be the only rookie pitcher to make the team in 1942, so they again signed Borowy to a Newark contract.
 However, he was once more so impressive during training camp that McCarthy decided to bring him to New York.
-His major league debut, on April 18, was spectacular: five hitless relief innings in a loss to the Red Sox.
-Five days later, against the A's, he made his first big league start in a game the Yankees won, though he was not involved in the decision.
-Borowy got his first major league win on May 5, with 7.1 innings of relief work against Chicago, during which he allowed only one hit and fanned seven.
+His major-league debut, on April 18, was spectacular: five hitless relief innings in a loss to the Red Sox.
+Five days later, against the A's, he made his first big-league start in a game the Yankees won, though he was not involved in the decision.
+Borowy got his first major-league win on May 5, with 7 1/3 innings of relief work against Chicago, during which he allowed only one hit and fanned seven.
 On May 28, he earned his first win as a starter while also earning a spot in the Yankees' regular rotation.

-Borowy, who always worked out in the off-season to keep himself in condition, spent the winter of 1942-43 working in a New Jersey defense plant as a supervisor, a job that had him walking 3-4 miles a day.
-He won 14 and lost nine in 1943, finishing in the top ten in the American League in shutouts, strikeouts and games started.
+Borowy, who always worked out in the offseason to keep himself in condition, spent the winter of 1942-43 working in a New Jersey defense plant as a supervisor, a job that had him walking three to four miles a day.
+He won 14 and lost nine in 1943, finishing in the top 10 in the American League in shutouts, strikeouts, and games started.
 New York romped to another pennant, and this time beat the Cardinals in the World Series, avenging their defeat of the year before.
-Borowy won Game 3, 6-2, as the Yanks rallied from a 2-1 deficit to score five runs in the eighth inning, three on a bases-loaded triple by Billy Johnson.
-The crowd of 69,990 at Yankee Stadium set a World Series attendance record, breaking the mark set in Game 4 the year before, a game also started by Borowy.
+Borowy won Game Three, 6-2, as the Yanks rallied from a 2-1 deficit to score five runs in the eighth inning, three on a bases-loaded triple by Billy Johnson.
+The crowd of 69,990 at Yankee Stadium set a World Series attendance record, breaking the mark set in Game Four the year before, a game also started by Borowy.
 After allowing the two runs in the fourth inning, Borowy held the Cards to just one hit over the next four.
 Relief specialist Johnny Murphy pitched the ninth.
 Hank was pleased that he had avenged his loss to the Cardinals in 1942.
 "It sure feels good after last year," he said.
-"A little revenge."
-Making it even sweeter for him was the presence at the Stadium of his brother Bill, on leave from the Navy.
+"A little revenge."5 Making it even sweeter for him was the presence at the Stadium of his brother Bill, on leave from the Navy.

 After having lost to the Browns on August 10, Borowy had won his final seven decisions of the 1943 season and then followed his triumph in the 1944 opener with three more victories.
 His 11-game winning streak (plus one in the World Series, which had extended over two seasons, finally came to an end on May 16 in a 10-4 thumping by the White Sox.